Continual-MEGA: A Large-scale Benchmark for Generalizable Continual Anomaly Detection

 \section{Abstract}

-In this paper, we introduce a new benchmark for continual learning in anomaly detection, aimed at better reflecting real-world deployment scenarios.
-Our benchmark, Continual-MEGA, includes a large and diverse dataset that significantly expands existing evaluation settings by combining carefully curated existing datasets with our newly proposed dataset, ContinualAD.
-In addition to standard continual learning with expanded quantity, we propose a novel scenario that measures zero-shot generalization to unseen classes—those not observed during continual adaptation.
-This setting poses a new problem setting that continual adaptation also enhances zero-shot performance.
-We also present a unified baseline algorithm that improves robustness in few-shot detection and maintains strong generalization.
-Through extensive evaluations, we report three key findings: (1) existing methods show substantial room for improvement, particularly in pixel-level defect localization; (2) our proposed method consistently outperforms prior approaches; and (3) the newly introduced ContinualAD dataset enhances the performance of strong anomaly detection models.
-We release the benchmark and code in \hyperlink{https://github.com/Continual-Mega/Continual-Mega}{https://github.com/Continual-Mega/Continual-Mega}.
+We introduce a new benchmark for continual learning in anomaly detection, \gu{addressing the limited adaptability of static models in dynamic real-world deployment scenarios.} Our benchmark, Continual-MEGA, \gu{expands existing evaluation settings by integrating diverse public datasets} with our newly proposed dataset, ContinualAD.
+Beyond standard continual learning settings, we additionally propose a scenario that evaluates zero-shot generalization to unseen classes not encountered during continual adaptation.
+This reflects recent advances in continual zero-shot research and highlights its practical significance.
+This setting introduces a new agenda for the anomaly detection field, and we conduct extensive evaluations of various existing anomaly detection algorithms designed for continual or zero-shot scenarios, as well as our proposed baseline methods.
+From our experiments, we derive three key findings: (1) existing methods exhibit significant limitations, particularly in pixel-level defect localization, (2) the proposed ContinualAD dataset is effective for the proposed benchmarking scenario, and (3) our baseline method suggests a promising direction for designing CLIP-based continual and generalizable frameworks through simple adaptation combined with feature synthesis.